41 Interesting Facts About Money: That Might Shock You in 2025

 #11.
 Money Is Dirty

-Paper money is a breeding ground for bacteria.
+Paper money and coins are a breeding ground for bacteria.

 #12.
 Germans Used Money as Wallpaper to Stay Warm

-During the First World War, Germans used paper money as wallpaper to help keep their homes warm.
+During the First World War, Germans used paper money as wallpaper8 to help keep their homes warm.

 They would tear up pieces of banknotes and cover windows with them for insulation.